Ahmad bin Abdullah Al Mahmoud: Early life and education

 He holds a bachelor's degree in Arabic and Islamic studies from Cairo University and a master's degree in economics from Central Michigan University.

 Career

 Mahmoud began his career in the ministry of foreign affairs and worked as third secretary.
 He served as the ambassador of Qatar to the United States and Oman, and as a nonresident ambassador to Mexico and Venezuela.
 He then was appointed minister of state for foreign affairs in 1995.
-During his tenure he was described as "de facto foreign minister of Qatar" by US diplomatic cables.

 He was appointed deputy prime minister and minister of state for cabinet affairs in September 2011.
 He kept his portfolio in the cabinet reshuffle on 26 June 2013 and became deputy to Prime Minister Abdullah bin Nasser Al Thani.
 His tenure ended on 1 November 2017.
 Then he was named as the chairman of the Consultative Assembly of Qatar.

+Honours

+In 2013, Mahmoud was awarded the Order of the Republic Class I by the President of the Republic of Sudan, Omar al-Bashir.